turbot/steampipe-plugin-ipinfo/docs/tables/ipinfo_ip.md

 ```

 ### Info for IP addresses in a CSV file
+This query is useful for identifying geographical information related to a set of IP addresses.
+It can be used to gain insights into where certain IP addresses are based, including details about their city, region, and country, which can be beneficial for understanding user demographics or tracking potential security threats.
 Assume a CSV file called `my_ips.csv` made available by the CSV plugin:
 ```
 address,provider